Soul Drifter: Critical reception

+Timothy White of Billboard said that the "contrasting layers of Lindsey's multitracked vocals are interwoven with various metronomic riff-sounds that constantly supplant each other before their essential sameness can be detected."
+Cashbox believed that "Soul Drifter" was "yet one more example of Lindsey's musical influence on the overall sound of the '70s Mac-Attack, and should at least deserve attention on Adult Contemporary stations."

 BAM highlighted the song's commercial appeal, saying that it "wouldn't sound out of place on any radio format".
-Timothy White of Billboard said that the "contrasting layers of Lindsey's multitracked vocals are interwoven with various metronomic riff-sounds that constantly supplant each other before their essential sameness can be detected."
 The New York Times characterized "Soul Drifter" as "a gorgeous folk-cowboy song" that "ends with quotes from The Tokens' "Lion Sleeps Tonight."
 Writing for The Age, Richard Plunkett likened "Soul Drifter" to "the Eagles and ELO in a supermarket jingle soundtrack" and called it a "lush pop song".